GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2022-q4.md

       <td>Topics signal may be highly valuable and as a result devalues other first-party interest-based signals.</td>
       <td>Our response is unchanged from Q3:<br>
 <br>
-<em>"We believe interest-based advertising is an important use case for the web, and Topics is designed to support that use case.
+"We believe interest-based advertising is an important use case for the web, and Topics is designed to support that use case.
 As described [in our Q3 report], other ecosystem stakeholders have expressed concerns that Topics may not be useful enough to provide value.
-In all cases, improvements to the taxonomy are an ongoing effort, and we expect the taxonomy to evolve with ecosystem testing and input."</em></td>
+In all cases, improvements to the taxonomy are an ongoing effort, and we expect the taxonomy to evolve with ecosystem testing and input."</td>
     </tr>
     <tr>
       <td>Updating Taxonomy</td>